Salt Lake City Office

 In some cases, homeowners mistakenly allow an AC unit that’s far too small to be installed in their home.
 Generally, this will lead to issues of capacity: The unit will have to run almost constantly to try and keep up with your thermostat settings, and even then it will likely fall behind.

-Not only will this limit the cooling and comfort you receive, it will badly wear down various components of the air conditioning system far faster than this should happen naturally.
+Not only will this limit the cooling and comfort you receive, but it will also badly wear down various components of the air conditioning system far faster than this should happen naturally.
 So on top of paying much higher energy costs to not even get the same level of cooling, you’re likely looking at replacing the unit again years before you would with a properly-sized unit.

 With oversized models, on the other hand, you risk cycling on and off too often.
 This is because it takes the AC less time to cool a given area – this may seem good at first, but it also results in uncomfortable humidity levels due to the fact that this speedy cooling doesn’t allow the unit time to pull all the moisture out of the air.
 So not only will repeated cycles wear down your system faster than desired, your rooms will still be uncomfortable to be inside.